St Helens R.F.C.–Wigan Warriors rivalry

 The St Helens R.F.C. – Wigan Warriors rivalry is a historic local rivalry between the rugby league clubs St Helens and the Wigan Warriors, based in North West England.
 The rivalry is born out of relative proximity of the two towns, but as two of the most successful clubs in British rugby it has become a marquee event in the calendar.

 Initially at least one fixture was played on Boxing Day annually and was known as the Boxing Day Derby, later the second fixture settled on Good Friday.
-Following the leagues decision to move the competition from winter to the summer the Good Friday Derby remains the one traditionally fixed game in the calendar.
+Following the decision to move the competition from winter to summer, the Good Friday Derby remains the one traditionally fixed game in the calendar.

 History

-The Totally Wicked Stadium (left) and the DW Stadium (right) are the homes of The Saints and The Warriors.
+The BrewDog Stadium (left) and the DW Stadium (right) are the homes of The Saints and The Warriors.

 St Helens and Wigan are two of the original twenty-two northern rugby clubs that broke away from the Rugby Football Union to form the Northern Union in 1895, which gave birth to the modern day sport of rugby league.
 Prior to this, the clubs first met on 5 December 1874 in a fixture at St Helens with the match ending in a draw.
 The two clubs first encounter in the Northern Union was in the first season of the new code.
 The fixture was played at St Helens' Knowsley Road ground and ended in a 0-0 draw.
 The clubs have since faced each other over 300 times in all competitions, and the rivalry has grown to become rugby league's biggest derby encounter.

 Over the years the two clubs have become very successful.
-Wigan are the most successful club in British rugby league, having won 24 league titles and 21 Challenge Cups.
+Wigan are the most successful club in British rugby league, having won 24 league titles and 22 Challenge Cups.
 St Helens are the second most successful team with 17 league titles and 13 Challenge Cup wins.
-In rugby league grand finals, the clubs have contested five league championship matches with St Helens claiming the title at Wigan's expense on four occasions (1971, 2000, 2014) and 2020 to Wigan's one grand final success over Saints in 2010.
+In rugby league grand finals, the clubs have contested five league championship matches with St Helens claiming the title at Wigan's expense on four occasions in 1971, 2000, 2014, and 2020 to Wigan's one grand final success over Saints in 2010.